 Prepare materials and tutor in GCSE and A Level Mathematics.

 This is a python module that was developed based on the work "AutoElicit: Using Large Language Models for Expert Prior Elicitation in Predictive Modelling".
+The module provides a framework for using large language models (LLMs) to elicit expert knowledge in predictive modeling tasks.

+I was a teaching assistant at Imperial College London for the MSc Computational Neuroscience.
 This module introduces students to the application of machine learning techniques in neuroscience.
 It covers topics such as neural data analysis, predictive modeling, and the use of deep learning frameworks like PyTorch.
 The course website provides additional resources and materials for students.

 Some of my graphing code, inspired by seaborn's API.